linroger/Finance-Notes-and-Marginalia/Untitled.md

 Though central banks can print money indefinitely, this power becomes a curse rather than a blessing.
 Large-scale money printing to fund operations devalues the currency and generates inflationary recessions or depressions.
 The central bank finds itself trapped between competing imperatives: maintaining policy loose enough to support a fragile economy and weak government finances while keeping it tight enough to prevent capital flight.

 This impossible balancing act manifests in several ways:

-### a) Central Banks Accumulate Massive Losses and Negative Net Worth
+	a.
+Central Banks Accumulate Massive Losses and Negative Net Worth

-After purchasing enormous quantities of bonds, central banks face devastating losses when interest rates rise.
+		- After purchasing enormous quantities of bonds, central banks face devastating losses when interest rates rise.
 Bond prices plummet while funding costs soar as short-term rates exceed the yields on their long-duration portfolios.
 These losses often grow so large that central banks' net worth turns deeply negative.

-This represents another red flag in the progression toward crisis.
+		- This represents another red flag in the progression toward crisis.
 Today, several central banks operate with negative equity, seemingly without immediate consequence.
 At moderate levels, such technical insolvency poses few operational problems.
 However, as losses mount from moderate to massive, the cash flow implications become undeniable.

 > [!info] Why Central Bank Losses Matter While central banks can operate with negative equity, massive losses matter because:
 >